DeuxHuitHuit/node-tosr0x/README.md

 ### Promise usage

-The api is 99% built on promises but most method also accepts callbacks.
+The api is 99% built on promises but most methods also accepts callbacks.
 Callbacks should respect the node convention and always have this signature:

 ```js